fuzziqersoftware/resource_dasm/README.md

     *7: Tune decoding is experimental and will likely produce unplayable MIDIs.
-    *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.
+    *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output image file has less-precise 8-bit channels.
     *9: icns resources are decoded into many different file types depending on the contents of the resource.
 For subfields that have split alpha channels (that is, the transparency data is in a different subfield),